-Meaning of life across cultures
+Why are we here?
+The meaning of life across cultures

 The second study investigated whether people around the world experience meaning in life in similar ways.
 It consisted of 1,719 participants, most of whom were college students.
 They came from eight different countries: Germany, Japan, Korea, Angola, Norway, Portugal, Singapore, and the United States.

 The participants in this second study completed questionnaires similar to those in the first study described above.
 They also ranked six potential sources of meaning in life: social relationships, happiness, religion, personal goals and achievements, self-acceptance/self-worth/growth, and helping others.

 The study found the participants from Portugal reported the highest overall levels of meaning in life.
 They were followed respectively by Angola, Norway, South Korea, Germany, Singapore, the United States, and Japan.
 These results roughly followed the rankings on subjective well-being.